PhanHuyThong/Image-Reconstruction-by-CNN-based-PGD/README.md

 This project includes a framework to:

 1) Train a neural network (a Unet) as an image-to-image projector in Pytorch, export it in .pth and .onnx format
 2) Apply the Relaxed Projected Gradient Descent (RPGD) in [1] for image reconstruction.
 For this part, the code is provided in both Python and Matlab.
-In Matlab, the measurement operator maybe more readily available thanks to many libraries.
+In Matlab, the measurement operator may be more readily available thanks to many libraries.
 ![](example_reconstruction.png) %%%

 ## Getting Started